SQDexe/hangman/README.md

 # Hangman game
-A small, browser hangman game in Polish language
+A small, browser hangman game with 25 words in Polish

 First bigger project in my life